MATE 664 Lecture 11

 - Think as “shortcuts” during diffusion

-Imperfection 1: Grain Boundaries
+Imperfection 1: grain boundaries

-Harrison’s ABC Model For GB Diffusion
+Harrison’s ABC model for GB diffusion

-- A regime
+- All regime

-- \(D_{XL} t > l^2\)
+- \(D_{XL} t > s^2\)

-- \(D_B t > l^2\)
+- \(D_B t > s^2\)

-- B regime
+- Boundary regime

-- \(D_{XL} t \gg l^2\)
+- \(D_{XL} t \approx \lambda^2\)

-- \(D_B t < l^2\)
+- \(D_B t > \lambda^2\)

 - coupled short-circuit and bulk diffusion

-- C regime
+- Core regime

-- \(D_{XL} t < l^2\)
+- \(D_{XL} t < \lambda^2\)

-- \(D_B t < l^2\)
+- \(D_B t > \lambda^2\)

 - diffusion confined to imperfections